Henry Root Hill: World War I

 On July 25, 1917, three months after the American entry into World War I, Hill became a brigadier general of the National Army, and he led the 65th Infantry Brigade during training in the United States and deployment to France.
 He was relieved of command during a routine training exercise in July 1918 as the result of an incident that was never definitively explained.
 The most common version of the story is that the commander of the 33rd Division, George Bell Jr., relieved Hill after soldiers from his brigade were observed not wearing their steel helmets, a violation of Bell's orders.
 In fact, as Bell later indicated, Bell relieved Hill because Bell, a regular army officer, disapproved of having a National Guard officer commanding a brigade.
 In addition, since Hill was the senior brigadier general in the 33rd Division, Bell opposed a National Guard officer's likely succession to division command if Bell was reassigned or became a casualty.
-Bell's action against Hill earned him the displeasure of many officers in the division, especially because Bell ordered his chief of staff, Brigadier General William K. Naylor, to deliver the news to Hill even though Naylor and Hill were friends.
+Bell's action against Hill earned him the displeasure of many officers in the division, especially because Bell ordered his chief of staff, Colonel William K. Naylor, to deliver the news to Hill even though Naylor and Hill were friends.
 Hill was offered a discharge at his brigadier general's rank or a colonel's commission in the Service of Supply, both of which he refused.
 Instead, he insisted on serving on the front lines and accepted a major's commission in the Infantry on August 29, 1918.

 Hill commanded 2nd Battalion, 128th Infantry Regiment, a unit of the 32nd Division during combat in France.
 The commander of the 128th Infantry, Colonel Robert Bruce McCoy requested Root for battalion command because McCoy and Hill had worked together during the Villa expedition.
 When McCoy's staff position during his Mexican border service was eliminated because of changed circumstances, Hill arranged for McCoy's assignment as Hill's brigade adjutant.
 McCoy developed an appreciation for Hill's leadership qualities, and requested his assignment to the 128th Regiment after being informed that he was available.

 On October 16, 1918, Hill was killed in action during fighting near Romagne-sous-Montfaucon as part of the Meuse-Argonne Offensive.
 Having led his battalion through a maze of enemy machine gun nests to reach his objective, Hill observed the four-man crew of another machine gun preparing to open fire on his men.
 He charged them, and took three Germans as prisoners, but was killed by the fourth.
 He posthumously received the Distinguished Service Cross.